2026 Bible Convention – Speaking Programme, Timings & Venue

 bible-convention

-Once again, we warmly invite you and your family to join us over the weekend of 5th-6th July 2025, for our annual Bible Convention.
-Held in The Memorial Hall, Longframlington, Northumberland.
+Once again, we warmly invite you and your family to join us for a time of fellowship over the weekend of 4th-5th July 2026, for our annual Bible Convention.

-This will be the 75th Bible teaching weekend arranged by Longhorsley Mission.
+This will be the 76th Bible teaching weekend arranged by Longhorsley Mission.
+This year, we are holding the event in Longhorsley Mission Free Church, In Longhorsley, Northumberland.

 Chairman